Traditional Scale (1:9)

 Once the molds were made for each piece, the originals returned home, where they had their final manes and tails added and any other alterations I felt compelled to do were performed.
 Yes, there are some differences in the bodies between Valor and ValorHP, and likewise between Victrix and VictrixHP.

 It was decided early on, that the Hair-Prep versions would be of solid-cast resin.
 The reasons for this are entirely practical.
 It is much easier to securely attach the tails (or tail wires) in particular, to solid castings than hollow ones.
 Also, solid castings may be less prone to reacting to fluctuations in temperature, etc. when added customizing comes into play.
 They do weigh more, and may be a bit more difficult to paint (due to the weight), and generally cost more to ship.
 Since there were no compelling reasons of this sort to solid-cast a piece this large for the "final" versions, the finals were produced as hollow-casts.

 What Is A "Mold Run"?

-A mold run simply is the number of copies you obtain out of a mold before the mold deteriorates to the point where the quality of the copies is too poor to bother making any more.
-In general, depending on the individual piece, a mold can be expected to yield anywhere from 50-70 copies (sometimes a little more or less).
+A mold run simply is the number of copies you obtain out of a mold before the mold deteriorates to the point where the quality of the copies is too poor to bother making any more (or the mold starts tearing apart.)
+In general, depending upon the individual piece, a mold can be expected to yield anywhere from 50-70 copies (sometimes a little more or less).
 Therefore, each of these pieces will be limited to somewhere between 100 and 150 copies per horse.
-Since the molds have not all been retired as yet, we don't have final numbers of how many were actually produced.
-However, we will publish those numbers when they become known.
+Final numbers on each edition have not been tallied.